Photon rest mass from localized fast radio bursts with improved distribution of dispersion measure from extragalactic gas: Conclusions and discussions

 \section{Conclusions and discussions}

 The DMs of cosmological and well-localized FRBs have become powerful tools for estimating cosmological parameters.
 In this paper, we first improved the DM distribution from extragalactic gas proposed in~\cite{Macquart:2020lln} by restoring a missing normalization factor and by allowing the parameters $\alpha$ and $\beta$ in the probability distribution function for the DM of cosmic origin to vary with redshift.
 We then utilized this improved distribution to test whether the photon has a non-zero rest mass, since any such mass would contribute an additional effective DM term.
 Using 104 localized FRBs, combined with SN Ia, CMB, and BAO data, we obtain the following $1\sigma$ upper limits on the photon rest mass: $m_{\gamma}\leq4.83\times10^{-51}~\m{kg}$ for $\Lambda \m{CDM}$ model, $m_{\gamma}\leq4.71\times10^{-51}~\m{kg}$ for the $w\m{CDM}$ model and $m_{\gamma}\leq4.86\times10^{-51}~\m{kg}$ for the $w_{0}w_{a}\m{CDM}$ model.
-These values differ only minimally among the three cosmological models, indicating that the photon-mass constraint is largely insensitive to assumptions about dark energy.
-All three results provide strong support for the massless nature of the photon.
+These values differ only minimally among the three cosmological models.
+However, we refrain from concluding that the inferred photon mass is entirely insensitive to the assumed cosmological background, since the current FRB sample is dominated by low-redshift sources, with only a few localized near $z\sim1$.
+We further assess the impact of the $\Lambda$CDM assumption adopted in the IllustrisTNG simulation by treating $\mu_{\mathrm{host}}$ and $\sigma_{\mathrm{host}}$ as free parameters.
+In this case, the photon mass is constrained to $m_{\gamma}\leq4.28\times10^{-51}~\m{kg}$, $m_{\gamma}\leq4.26\times10^{-51}~\m{kg}$ and $m_{\gamma}\leq4.22\times10^{-51}~\m{kg}$ within the $\Lambda \m{CDM}$, $w\m{CDM}$ and $w_{0}w_{a}\m{CDM}$ cosmologies, respectively.
+These constraints are slightly tighter than those obtained when $\mu_{\mathrm{host}}$ and $\sigma_{\mathrm{host}}$ are fixed to the IllustrisTNG-based values.
+Overall, our analysis provides strong empirical support for the massless nature of the photon.

 Fig.~\ref{all} compares our photon-mass constraints with previous FRB-based limits.
 Each cyan point represents an upper limit obtained in earlier studies~\cite{Wu:2016brq, Bonetti:2016cpo, Bonetti:2017pym, Shao:2017tuu, Xing:2019geq, Wei:2020wtf, Wang:2021nrl, Chang:2022qct, Lin:2023jaq, Wang:2023fnn, Lemos:2025qyh, Chang:2024hnn, Ran:2024avn, Wang:2024rgu}, while the three green points correspond to the upper limits obtained here.
 The red dashed line shows the average upper limit on $m_\gamma$ across three cosmological models we considered.
 It is apparent that our results are weaker than previous values such as $m_{\gamma}\leq3.1\times10^{-51}~\m{kg}$ (from 129 FRBs, most of which lack redshift measurements~\cite{Wang:2021nrl}), $m_{\gamma}\leq3.5\times10^{-51}~\m{kg}$~\cite{Ran:2024avn} (from 32 well-localized FRBs using a cosmological-independent method to determine the luminosity distance), and $m_{\gamma}\leq3.8\times10^{-51}~\m{kg}$~\cite{Wang:2023fnn} (from 32 well-localized FRBs with the cosmological parameters determined from the CMB, SNIa and BAO).